carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 ~~~
 {: .language-python}

-(The for loop is needed to turn of the background logging that the notebook does itself.
+(The for loop is needed to turn off the background logging the notebook does itself.
 It's not needed in a Python script.)

 ~~~